 Anderson describes his position variously as empiricist, realist, naturalist, physicalist, positivist and pluralist, conceiving each of these as different aspects of the one truly empirical philosophy.
 But his use of these terms is problematic for the uninitiated.
 Anderson’s empiricism has no time for representational views of truth, nor for the traditional empiricist entities of sense data or ideas.
 Empiricism for Anderson is an ontological doctrine asserting a single way of being to which we as investigators belong.
 While undoubtedly committed to empirical investigation and the fallible nature of all propositional claims, Anderson’s empiricism is only secondarily an epistemological viewpoint relating to how we come to know things within this spatio-temporal world.
 Anderson’s realism rejects the traditional realist-nominalist options concerning the existence of universals.
 Universals are brought down to (spatio-temporal) earth, but there are no such things as pure universals nor pure particulars outside their roles within complex states of affairs.
 Mentality is a product of physico-chemical processes in the brain but this does not preclude our inquiry into the nature of mind as a field of conflicted tendencies, feelings and emotions.
 Whatever the special sciences tell us about their particular subject matters, philosophy retains its authority in questions of logic, that is to say, concerning the conditions of possibility of discourse.
 Indeed, modern science is badly infected by instrumentalist and technological views of its investigations and needs to become more truly philosophical and critical, more concerned with establishing what is the case within specific fields, and less with being practical and useful in relation to perceived societal needs (EMP, 290).
 Positivism then is for Anderson a commitment to what is objectively and positively the case, and not a program of instrumental or operational truth, nor a means of distinguishing meaningful from meaningless utterances.
 Anderson’s call for a “science of ethics” is not an assimilation of ethical inquiry to the standards of the special sciences.
 It is a plea for an objective investigation of the ethical, focussed on the existing ethical qualities of human activities, rather than on the pieties of traditional moral philosophy: the questions of right, obligation, duty and so forth.

 Ryle was only the first of many to be accused of misreading Anderson.
 Criticisms of Anderson’s position from within mainstream English-language philosophy have always seemed to his followers to miss their mark.
 They have generally failed to recognise the ontological, non-representational, non-semantic basis for his empiricism.
 Robert Brandom’s recent criticism and rejection of the “theoretical, explanatory and strategic commitments” motivating Anglo-American philosophy in the 20th century lists these as: empiricism, naturalism, representationalism, semantic atomism, formalism about logic, instrumentalism about practical norms (Brandom 2000).
-It is extraordinary that not one of these criticised features would touch the philosophy of John Anderson as they stand (at least as Brandom outlines them).
+Anderson would reject all of these criticisms of his own work as they stand.
 Brandom regards the notion of “facts” and “states of affairs” as emblematic of atomistic, representationalist thought.
 Anderson would have replied imperiously as he did to Gilbert Ryle’s “representationist” criticisms: “That is nothing to me”.

 Many of the problems contemporary readers encounter in Anderson’s work result from his relative international isolation.
 But for many of his students it was precisely Anderson’s secessionist traditional stance that was the key to the great value of an Andersonian education.
 He may have failed in his project, but he kept alive at Sydney enduring values of traditional philosophical inquiry at a time when mainstream philosophy was either obsessed with linguistic usage on the one hand or in deference to the natural sciences on the other.
 Many of Anderson’s students expected his philosophy to re-emerge stronger following the inevitable decline of linguistic philosophy and the renewed interest in metaphysical questions which followed this decline.
 But if his work played any role in this renewal it was only indirectly through the work of his student D. M. Armstrong.
 Contemporary philosophers interested in metaphysical questions do not refer to Anderson’s work and are frankly baffled by Armstrong’s enthusiasm for his teacher’s work.
 Anderson exists today almost exclusively in the footnotes of his more engaged and accomplished students.